ionutsoran/MiniPrograms/README.md

  <br/>
  A small unity project where I tried to generate some meshes from scratch and also tried to replicate Heroes of the Storm Hero Select layout.
  <br/>
- Sin wave of a hexagon prisms generated from scratch in C# using the Unity's mesh API's.
+ The first thing I tried to was to generate a sin wave made up of hexagon prisms generated from scratch in C# using the Unity's mesh API's.

  ![alt text](https://media.giphy.com/media/RdpqR0cdpizUGOVjFp/giphy.gif)